simonsdave/cloudfeaster/docs/spider_authors.md

 * setup the repo to produce a Python distribution with a distribution name ending in ```-spiders``` (this naming convention is important because it's relied upon by the ```spiders.py``` utility during spider discovery
-* connect the repo to Travis and configure Travis to run a build on at least a nightly basis (so you have daily feedback on if your spiders are broken) using a [Travis Cron Job](https://docs.travis-ci.com/user/cron-jobs/) - each Travis build should:
+* connect the repo to Travis and configure Travis to run a build on at least a nightly basis (so you have daily feedback on if your spiders are broken) using a [Travis Cron Job](https://docs.travis-ci.com/user/cron-jobs/)
-  * run [pycodestyle](https://pypi.org/project/pycodestyle/) and [flake8](https://pypi.org/project/flake8/) on the spiders
-  * create a [pip](https://pypi.org/project/pip/) installable Python package containing all spiders
-  * create a docker image with all the spiders
-  * test the spiders by running them inside a docker container created from the newly created docker image
-  * push the newly created docker image to a docker registry
 * if you know [Python](https://www.python.org), [JSON](http://www.json.org)
 and [Selenium](http://www.seleniumhq.org) writing spiders is going to feel very straightforward
   * best practice recommends creating one spider per ```.py``` file
-  * each spider is a Python class derived from ```cloudfeaster.webdriver_spider.Spider```
+  * each spider is a Python class derived from ```cloudfeaster.spider.Spider```
   * spiders define metadata which describes the website to be scraped and the crawl arguments required; arguments are referred to as factors because they are typically identifying and authenticating factors used to login to a website on behalf of a user; metadata is expressed in a JSON document; the JSON document is validated by [this](../cloudfeaster/jsonschemas/spider_metadata.json) [jsonschema](http://json-schema.org/)
   * spiders also supply a single ```crawl()``` method which is a Selenium script
 * Cloudfeaster spiders adapt well to changing websites and variable networks - [this](https://selenium-python.readthedocs.io/waits.html) describes Selenium explicit and implicit waits - Cloudfeaster supports both implicit and explicit waits however using explicit waits is recommended because it results in spiders with better resiliency characteristics

 ## Collaboration